 |Hayful Security Camera Light Bulb||29.99||3.8||White, teardrop-shaped w/up to 64GB TF card|

 Taking this information and combining it with everything else we’ve learned in this article, what can we surmise about Tovnet?

-But, based on what we learned during our research, there appear to be some fairly large design differences (primarily, lack of a hinge and reflective cover) between the version listed on Kickstarter and Indiegogo, and what’s currently available on Amazon.
+There appears to be some fairly large design differences (primarily, lack of a hinge and reflective cover) between the version listed on Kickstarter and Indiegogo, and what’s currently available on Amazon.

 Furthermore, at well over $100, Tovnet was meaningfully more expensive than any other model we encountered during our research.
 In fact, the Smyrfy bulb was identical to the original Kickstarter/Indiegogo versions, but at nearly one-third the price.

 From a customer feedback perspective, Tovnet seemed to come with an exceedingly negative reputation based on the comments left on their Kickstarter campaign, as well as (on a much more limited basis) on Amazon.

 Bringing all of this together, it seems like Tovnet’s competitors tend to offer many—if not all—of the same features, but at much lower prices, in addition to meaningfully higher average customer ratings on sites like Amazon.

 Does that mean that any of these is necessarily your best option?
 Let’s discuss individual needs as we wrap things up.

 Our Bottom Line About the Tovnet Security Camera LED Bulb

 From a security camera perspective, LED bulbs like Tovnet seem as easy to install as any traditional light bulb.
 So, if you’re looking for a quick plug-and-play option, they might do the trick (factoring in their meaningful price differences, of course).